-Usually, the fluid will be tested for Down's syndrome and other serious syndromes.
+Usually, the fluid will be tested for Down's syndrome, Edwards' syndrome and Patau's syndrome.
 The results should be available within three working days.

 If all the chromosomes have to be looked at, it can take up to three weeks.
 This test will reveal your baby's sex, so tell your midwife or doctor whether, at this stage, you want to know if your baby is a boy or a girl.